loicmorvan/thermo/README.md

 - 1 temperature sensor (temperature_sensor_endpoint).
 - 1 button to reopen commissioning window (tap) or totally reset the device (long).
+- 1 PWM LED for punctual information.
+- 1 battery with voltage for charge tracking.

 # Light